Updated November 27, 2025: Feb 3/26

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want to avoid out-of-control anger followed by a severe mood drop).
+But I have to ignore anyway (if I want to get my true response/decision out there: avoid out-of-control internal anger followed by a severe mood drop, not to mention you permanently avoiding me if I let even a small part of it out).

 Step 3